IzzyLeech/Moto-Junkie/README.md

 # Hitting The Apex
 # Goal for project
 The Purpose of Hitting The Apex is to created a website that caters to the needs of fans of Moto GP.
 The website will demonstrate easy digestable inforamtion to quickly cath up on the going ons of the current season, that current fans will be able to quickly catch up on and also will be easily understanble for newer fans of Moto Gp.
 The Website will give inforamtion on the current 2022 championship.
+The site will also give user the option to sign up to the weekly newsletter, so they can make contact with the website on a weekly basis.

 # Ux